Krobix/HungerGamePy/README.md

 # HungerGamePy
-A game in the style of https://brantsteele.net/hungergames/
+A game in the style of https://brantsteele.net/hungergames/ based on ncurses.